monkjunior/goweb.learn/README.md

 ## Resetting passwords

 Users come to log in and forget their password.
-Then thay can provide the email to receive a password reset link.
+Then they can provide the email to receive a password reset link.

 How to build reset link ?

-- If the email is existed in our DB, we can generate a reset link and a reset password token then send the link to the user.
+- If the email is existed in our DB, we can generate a reset link, and a reset password token then send the link to the user.

 - Then the user can go to the link to reset their password.